niklasramo/palikka/README.md

 **Returns** &nbsp;&mdash;&nbsp; *function*

-If `.define()` is called on a Palikka instance the instance is returned.
+If `.require()` is called on a Palikka instance the instance is returned.
 Otherwise if the method is called on the `Palikka` constructor function then `Palikka` constructor is returned.

 **Usage**